-Your bookkeeper manages the daily transactions in your business.
+Your bookkeeper manages the daily transactions in your organization.

 She enters your bills, invoices your donors, reconciles your bank accounts, and makes sure the numbers are accurate and booked to the correct categories.